sifanzzz/Car_price_dashboard/README.md

 ## 📚 License

-The Job Postings dashboard is licensed under the terms of the [MIT license](https://github.ubc.ca/MDS-2023-24/532_individual_sifan/blob/main/LICENSE)
+The Car Price dashboard is licensed under the terms of the [MIT license](https://github.ubc.ca/MDS-2023-24/532_individual_sifan/blob/main/LICENSE)

 ## 🤜 Support

-If you encounter any issues, require assistance, need to report a bug or request a feature, please file an issue through our [GitHub Issues](https://github.ubc.ca/MDS-2023-24/532_individual_sifan/issues).
+If you encounter any issues, require assistance, need to report a bug, or request a feature, please file an issue through our [GitHub Issues](https://github.ubc.ca/MDS-2023-24/532_individual_sifan/issues).

 ## ✏️ Reference